lbechberger/LearningPsychologicalSpaces/Shapes/README.md

 - `-n` or `--n_init`: Specifies how often the SMACOF algorithm is restarted with a new random initialization.
 Of all of these runs, only the best result (i.e., the one with the lowest resulting stress) is kept.
 Default value here is 4.
 - `-d` or `--dims`: Specifies the maximal number of dimensions to investigate.
 Default value is 20, which means that the script will run the MDS algorithm 20 times, obtaining spaces of dimensionality 1 to 20.
 - `-i` or `--max_iter`: Specifies the maximum number of iterations computed within the SMACOF algorithm.
 Default values is 300.
+- `-e` or `--export`: If this flag is set and an export directory is given, then the created MDS vectors will be exported in csv files into the given export directory.